goncalo-rodrigues/CNV/README.md

 # Running the Web server
 * Run: ./local.sh
-* This file will start both the instrumentation and the application.
+* This script will start both the instrumentation and the application.